Shortest Edit Path Crossover: A Theory-driven Solution to the Permutation Problem in Evolutionary Neural Architecture

-To meet the above challenge, this work proposes a new crossover operator based on shortest edit path (SEP) in the original graph space.
-The SEP crossover does not impose any constraint on other algorithmic components or application scopes, thereby forming a simple and generalizable solution to the permutation problem.
-Its effectiveness is shown through theoretical analysis in the NAS domain.
-Compared to mutation and standard crossover, the SEP crossover is shown to have a better expected improvement in terms of graph edit distance (GED) between the generated offspring and the global optimum.
-Empirical results on three SOTA NAS benchmarks further verify the theoretical analysis, demonstrating the effectiveness of the SEP crossover.
-It thus allows taking full advantage of population-based search, and serves as a theoretical and experimental foundation for further research on methods for NAS and similar problems.
+To meet the above challenges, this paper first proposes a new crossover operator based on shortest edit path (SEP) in the original graph space.
+The SEP crossover does not impose any constraints on other algorithmic components or application scope, thereby forming a simple and generalizable solution to the permutation problem.
+Second, a theory is derived for analyzing mutation, standard crossover, RL, and the proposed SEP crossover in the NAS domain.
+The SEP crossover is shown to have the best expected improvement in terms of graph edit distance (GED) between the found architecture and the global optimum.
+Third, empirical results on SOTA NAS benchmarks further verify the theoretical analysis, demonstrating that the SEP approach is effective.
+It thus allows taking full advantage of population-based search, and serves as a theoretical foundation for further research on methods for NAS and similar problems.
 All source codes for reproducing the experimental results are provided at: (\href{https://github.com/cognizant-ai-labs/sepx-paper}{https://github.com/cognizant-ai-labs/sepx-paper}).